sager1993/my-kitchen/Doc/DeveloperNotes.md

 1. Make user strories.
 Done
 2. Make Wireframes.
 Done
 3. List the components for the ingridients page.
+Done
 4. Build the ingriedients page container.
 5. Build the ingriedients list component.
 6. Build the ingriedient element component.